YaogeJi/website-academic/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include adversarial machine learning, invertible machine learning and machine learning security.
+bio: My research interests include statistical learning over networks and distributed optimization theory.

 # Interests to show in About widget
 interests: